jeffpressm/helpspace/README.md

 - [Google Drive](http://drive.google.com) & [Docs](http://docs.google.com), to provide a shared work environment for "clients" and "advisors".
 - [Zapier](https://zapier.com/app/dashboard), to automate workflow tasks.

+## Jargon

+- **Client**: A user that requests help.
+- **Advisor**: A user that offers help.
+- **Challenge**: A category of problem.
+- **Request**: A client's specific problem.

+All together: A client makes a request for help with a problem.
+They are matched with an advisor who has expertise related to the challenge presented in the client's problem.
+The two people work together in a shared Google Doc to complete the request.

 ## 👩‍💻 Development Workflow

 Builds are triggered on Netlify whenever updates are made to the [`dev`](https://dev--helpspace.netlify.app/), [`qa`](https://qa--helpspace.netlify.app/), or [`master`](https://helpspace.netlify.app/) branches. `master` is the production site.